Bulat-Ziganshin/magus/README.md

    bitbuf <<= count;
 ```

+My experience of program optimization using Turbo C was really nice - I started with existing C algorithm and gradually replaced all complex expressions with single-operation assignments, and then added register bindings, similar to the code above, to declarations of hot variables.
+And the code remained working at each step of this transformation.

 ### New ideal found

 At this point I realized that all I need is just C/C++ "with benefits":